biogit/gatsby-alien/content/blog/retro-flying-saucers/index.md

 ### Scary in the Dark

 When approached in the dark, the alien technology would look appropriately scary.
-If not downright sinister, than at least unsettling.
+If not downright sinister, then at least unsettling.

 ![Lights and smoke in the dark](./scary-light.jpg)

 ### Whimsical by Day

-But in th elight of the day, the details of the alien technology would seem positively (no pun intended) quiant, apparently using the same standard components as high-voltage transformers on Earth.
+But in the light of the day, the details of the alien technology would seem positively quiant, apparently using the same standard components as high-voltage transformers on Earth.

 ![Disc with high-voltage connectors.](./green-saucer.jpg)